Rumworth School

 All students should receive feedback in line with their personal feedback method which will be detailed in student profiles.
 Teachers should make their own professional judgement regarding the nature and format of students' work that they choose to retain.

-Student progress is determined using our 100 Steps to Progress, and through external accreditation measures at KS4 and KS5, where relevant.
+Student progress is determined using SOLAR, and through external accreditation measures at KS4 and KS5, where relevant.

 External Accreditation